Barış Kalaycı

 Barış Jakob Kalaycı (born 30 August 2005) is a professional footballer who plays as an attacking midfielder for Süper Lig club Fatih Karagümrük.
-Born in Germany, he is a youth international for Türkiye.
-“On 6 January 2024, Barış Kalaycı was named MVP of the prestigious Mercedes‑Benz Junior Cup.”
+Born in Germany, he is a youth international for Turkey.

 Club career

 Kalaycı is a product of the youth academies of the German clubs BFC Dynamo and Union Berlin.
 On 8 February 2024, he signed his first contract with Union Berlin.
 On 30 August 2024, he moved to the Süper Lig club Fatih Karagümrük.
 He made his senior and professional debut with Fatih Karagümrük in a 3–0 Turkish Cup win over Sarıyer on 4 December 2024.
 On 21 July 2025, he extended his contract with Fatih Karagümrük until 2029.

 International career

 Born in Germany, Kalaycı is of Turkish descent.
-In October 2025, he was called up to the Türkiye U21s for a set of 2027 UEFA European Under-21 Championship qualification matches.
+In October 2025, he was called up to the Turkey U21s for a set of 2027 UEFA European Under-21 Championship qualification matches.
+In March 2026 while he was in the Turkey U21s camp, Kalaycı received an emergency call-up to the Turkey senior squad for the training squad against Romania.